- 1 Bringing Home a New Puppy or Rescue Dog

 Your new puppy checklist should include all the essentials to keep your dog safe, happy, and fed.
 Before you adopt a dog, make sure you buy these priority items:

 The links above include information about why each of these items is a must-have for new dog owners.
-All the other you will need can be found in this Ultimate Inexpensive Checklist for New Dog Owners.
+All the other items you will need can be found in this Ultimate Inexpensive Checklist for New Dog Owners.
 For more information on Pet Wellness click here.

 Bringing Home a New Puppy or Rescue Dog